Kami (1982 film)

 Kami is a 1982 Malaysian Malay-language drama film.
 It is notable as being the only film featuring Sudirman Haji Arshad, a successful Malay singer dubbed the "Singing Lawyer" as he was a law graduate from the University of Malaya in Kuala Lumpur (an academic background almost unheard of among Malay entertainers).
 The film is written and directed by Patrick Yeoh, who was notable as being the first non-Malay in several decades to direct a Malay film.

 The film is unusual for its time, not following the conventional Bollywood influenced formula that typified Malay films of the era.

 Plot

 The film is about two young runaway teenagers who meet in the city of Kuala Lumpur after leaving their respective homes in different states.
 Tookoo (Sudirman) the elder of the two, who was first in the city, "adopts" Din (Zulzamri) and as their relationship develops, is both big brother and father to Din.
-And as the film progresses we see how Tookoo dreams of being a successful pop singer, and how he and Din survive in the city, collecting recyclable items for sale.
-We are touched by what these two teenagers go through in the concrete jungle of the city as they are bullied by gangs who rob them of their hard-earned money, cheated by dishonest employers who do not pay them and traumatised by over-zealous police who arrest Tookoo by mistake.
+As the film unfolds, Tookoo's aspirations of becoming a successful pop singer come into focus, alongside his and Din's daily struggle to survive in the city by collecting recyclable items to sell.
+The audience is moved by the challenges these two teenagers face in the urban landscape.
+They endure harassment from gangs that steal their hard-earned money, deceitful employers who refuse to pay them, and the distress of overzealous police mistakenly arresting Tookoo.